ArcadeHustle/LindyLiberation/README.md

 # Stage One:

-As of 6/3/19, contacting Technical@sega.co.uk and asking "Is Lindbergh still supported hardware?" will get the following answer:
+As of 6/3/19, asking Technical@sega.co.uk "Is Lindbergh still supported hardware?" will prompt the following answer:
 ```
 From: Technical <Technical@sega.co.uk>
 To: xxxx